Ready, Set, Don't Go: Background and reception

 "Ready, Set, Don't Go" is a country pop song which merges some of Home at Last's adult contemporary style.
 It is set in common time with a ballad tempo of 76 beats per minute.
 The song is written in a key of D major.
 Cyrus' and Miley's vocals each span two octaves, from B2 to B4.
 The verses use a chord progression of D-Bm7-G twice, followed by Em and A, while the chorus uses G-A-D twice followed by G-Bm-Em-A-D.

-Written alongside Casey Beathard, Cyrus discussed Home at Last in an interview with Calvin Gilbert of CMT News in which he said the song was about children growing up and moving on, from his own experience of moving his family to Los Angeles to help Miley with her acting and singing career.
+The song's lyrics were written by Cyrus and Casey Beathard.
+Cyrus discussed Home at Last in an interview with Calvin Gilbert of CMT News in which he said the song was about children growing up and moving on, from his own experience of moving his family to Los Angeles to help Miley with her acting and singing career.

 Amazon's Tammy La Gorce commented, "Hannah fans will fall for 'Ready, Set, Don't Go,' a dad-to-daughter song that sweetly underscores the love in Cyrus' real-life heart."
 Jeffrey B. Remz of Country Standard Time wrote that the song "finds Cyrus in good form."

 Chart performance

 Solo version

-"Ready, Set, Don't Go" debuted at number 67 on Billboard's Hot Digital Songs Chart which led to an appearance on the Billboard Hot 100 for the week ending August 4, 2007; the solo version debuted and peaked at number 85 on the chart.
+"Ready, Set, Don't Go" debuted at number 67 on Billboard's Hot Digital Songs Chart which led to an appearance on the Billboard Hot 100 for the week ending August 4, 2007.
+The solo version debuted and peaked at number 85 on the Billboard Hot 100.
 "Ready, Set, Don't Go" became Cyrus' first appearance on the Hot 100 since "You Won't Be Lonely Now" (2000), which peaked at number 80.
-It also peaked at number 47 on Hot Country Songs and number 58 on the now-defunct Pop 100 chart.
+It also peaked at number 47 on Hot Country Songs and number 58 on the canceled Pop 100 chart.